9 Tips TO A SIMPLE AND AFFORDABLE DIVORCE

 Mediation can save you money in a divorce

 By far, the most effective way of obtaining an affordable divorce is mediation.
 Divorce mediation doesn’t mean reconciliation.
 Instead, in a mediated divorce you hire one neutral mediator that helps you have a conversation that leads to an agreement.
 It is not the mediator’s job to decide who gets what, but rather to provide guidance in reaching a mutual agreement.
-There are different kinds of mediation t to choose from.
+There are different kinds of mediation to choose from.
 Anyone can be a mediator but it’s highly recommended that you get someone who is both a divorce attorney and mediator.
 On the one hand, the benefits of using a divorce attorney as your mediator are that they can generally provide you with information on the law regarding different issues pertaining to your divorce.
 This way, you can make an informed decision on what the outcome might be if you were to go to court.
 On the other hand, a mediator who is not an attorney is prohibited from giving legal advice.
-However, your divorce attorney and mediator is not your advocate. mediator’s role is to be neutral and not to advocate or represent either of the spouses.
+However, your mediator is not your advocate.
+The mediator’s role is to be neutral and not to advocate or represent either of the spouses.
 If you need more detailed explanations as to your legal rights, you would need a consulting attorney.

 Keeping our emotions out the divorce can be a serious challenge for most people.
 After all, the very reason you are getting a divorce is that you have been significantly hurt.
 Right?
 Well, that may be true but under California Family Law, you don’t need a reason to get divorced.
 This means that no matter how angry or hurt you may feel, you cannot stop someone from divorcing you.
 In California, it’s called irreconcilable differences.
 California is a no-fault state which means you don’t need to prove there is a reason to obtain a divorce.
 So, the divorce is going to happen no matter what.
 Treat your divorce as a business transaction, and not as the opportune time to lambaste and blame your ex for how horrible they are.
 Again one size doesn’t fit all.
 If emotions are too high, you might want your day in court.
 In that case, you can stop reading this because this guidance will not work for you.
 Or you can read further below on how to deal with emotions in a divorce.
 In any business transaction, the main focus and goal is the bottom line.
 In this case, your bottom line could be child custody, spousal support or equitable property division.
 Successful business executives get their success by focusing on ways to maximize their profit.
 In other words, don’t dwell on the past if you want to have a straightforward and uncomplicated divorce.
 Spending a lot of time venting about atrocities during marriage is a waste of time and money.
 All those bad things might have no bearing on the outcome of the divorce.
-In other words, spend a lot of money paying a mediator or litigation attorney to listen to old stories.
+In other words, don’t spend a lot of money paying a mediator or litigation attorney to listen to old stories.
 A little historical background is helpful, but not hours and hours of emotional outbursts.
 Stay focused just like you’d in a business transaction and close the “deal.”

 I promised you another tool on how to deal with a divorce when emotions are running high.
 Using the collaborative divorce process can be very helpful in a high-conflict divorce.
 Collaborative Divorce is also beneficial to families with a high net worth and those that own businesses.
 A collaborative case is a team approach.
 The collaborative team is made up of peacemaking professionals that help to support the whole family.
 This is a completely different environment than litigation cases because litigation requires at least 2 cut-throat, bulldog attorneys aggressively fighting each other.